River City Roots Fest

 Celebrating all things Missoula during Roots Fest wouldn’t be complete without showcasing our active community.
 Thanks to Run Wild Missoula, the 4-Mile Roots Run takes participants along our river, through historic neighborhoods, and back to Kiwanis park to gather and celebrate the community we love.

-SATURDAY, AUGUST 26 - 8:30 AM
+SATURDAY, SEPTEMBER 7 - 8:30 AM

 Start/Finish Location: E. Main St.; Between N. Higgins & N. Pattee